 These P2P marketplaces are mostly online platforms that connect people in need of something with others in supply.
-Think of Craigslist and Facebook marketplace connecting buyers and sellers but in this case the product being exchanged is solely money.
-At HIT, we are about living below our means and putting our savings to work, thus our focus will be on what P2P marketplaces mean for investors.
+Think of Craigslist and Facebook marketplace connecting buyers and sellers but in this case, the product being exchanged is solely money.
+At HIT, we are about living below our means and putting our savings to work, thus our focus will be on what P2P marketplaces means for investors.

 The small business P2P marketplaces were the least developed of the three and tended to be only open to institutional and accredited investors.
 In combination with being an accredited investor, they had high account minimums.
 For example, Funding Circle required an initial capital commitment of $250,000.
 That is a large chunk of change to test out a platform, especially for us seeking financial freedom.